syncfusion-content/maui-docs/MAUI/TreeMap/events.md

 ## SelectionChanged

-The `SelectionChanged` event occurs when there's a change in the selection within a tree map item.
+The `SelectionChanged` event occurs when there is a change in the selection within a tree map item.

 We can get the below details from the `SelectionChanged` event.